damionas/Analysis-of-trend-of-programming-language-among-University-graduate-students/README.md

                         Looks like Python is the most popular programming language judging by the number of posts on Stack Overflow!
 Python for the win! =)

+The previous charts looks too noisy, A useful technique to make a trend apparent is to smooth out the observations by taking an average.
+An average of 12 observations is then taken.